 Effective population sizes and effective population densities

 We estimated effective population sizes (Ne) with several algorithms and softwares.
 The first method is the heterozygote excess method from De Meeûs and Noûs (De Meeûs & Noûs, 2023), computed for each locus in each cohort, ignoring values below or equal to 0, and averaged across loci, for each subsample (e.g. cohort).
 The second method was the linkage disequilibrium based method (Waples & Do, 2010), corrected for missing data (Peel et al., 2013), implemented by NeEstimator (Do et al., 2014), and assuming random mating and selecting results for alleles with frequency above or equal to 5%.
 The third method was the co-ancestry method (Nomura, 2008), also implemented by NeEstimator.
 The fourth method used the averages obtained with four temporal methods.
 Three were implemented in NeEstimator: Pollak, Nei and Tajima, and Jorde and Ryman (Nei & Tajima, 1981; Pollak, 1983; Jorde & Ryman, 2007) assuming random mating and selecting results for alleles with frequency above or equal to 5%.
-For these three temporal method, we averaged Ne across the different comparisons (different cohort pairs), ignoring "Infinite" results The last temporal method was the maximum likelihood temporal method implemented in MLNe (Wang & Whitlock, 2003).
+For these three temporal method, we averaged Ne across the different comparisons (different cohort pairs), ignoring "Infinite" outputs.
+The last temporal method was the maximum likelihood temporal method implemented in MLNe (Wang & Whitlock, 2003).
 For MLNe, maximum and minimum values corresponded to the confidence interval outputted by the procedure.
 We then computed the average across all temporal methods, weighted by the number of usable values and averaged minimum and maximum values in the same way.
 For MLNe, the weight was the number of cohort pairs (6).
 The fifth method was the within and between loci identity probabilities (Vitalis & Couvet, 2001a) with Estim (Vitalis & Couvet, 2001b).
 The sixth method was the sibship frequency method (Wang, 2009) with Colony (Jones & Wang, 2010), assuming female and male polygamy, and inbreeding.
 For each method, we computed the average, the minimum and maximum across usable values, and assigned a weight (number of usable values).
 For temporal methods, the weight was set to 4 (number of cohorts).
 We then obtained the grand average for Ne and minimum and maximum (minimax) values through an average across methods, weighted by the aforementioned weights.
 This methodology obviously provided a rough approximation of Ne and the space of its possible values, and finding the most accurate way will need specific multi-scenarios simulation approaches, as discussed elsewhere (De Meeûs & Noûs, 2023).

 To compute effective population densities, we considered three different surfaces, computed with the function "insert a polygon" of Google Earth Pro.
 The smallest area was defined by the traps containing flies that were indeed genotyped, as in Figure 1 and Table 1, and labelled SGenet=132 km².
 The second surface was defined by all traps that captured at least one tsetse fly in 2011, during the most extensive survey campaign (Kagbadouno et al., 2012) (see File S1), SC=224 km².
 The third area was defined by the limits of the survey defined before 2011 (see File S1); SL=629 km².
 The largest surface was drawn considering all "mangrove-like" environments in Google Earth Pro, Smax=1301 km².
 Effective population densities were then computed by dividing the effective population size by these surfaces.
 For the sake of comparison, we also computed the densities of captured flies in 2011 (initial survey, T0), in 20019 and 2020 (see Files S1 for raw data).
 We also compute the sex-ratios of captured (c) flies, SR=Nc-males/Nc-females with these data.
 The homogeneity of the proportion of females across cohorts was tested with a Fisher exact test with rcmdr.
 The evenness of sex-ratios was then tested with a two-sided exact binomial test with R (command "binom.test").